-- VRE stands for Vancomycin Resistant Enterococci. - It is a type of germ or bacteria. - VRE can also live in or on a person without causing symptoms.
-This is called the carrier state. - Sometimes VRE can cause an infection.
-Infections can occur in wounds, the bloodstream or the urinary tract. - VRE is not harmful to healthy people.
-Some of the reasons that put a person at risk of getting VRE include: - poor nutrition - being elderly - poor hygiene
+- VRE stands for Vancomycin Resistant Enterococci.

+- It is a type of bacteria or germ.

+- VRE can also live in a person without causing symptoms.
+This is called the carrier state.

+- Sometimes VRE can cause an infection.
+Infections can occur in wounds, the bloodstream or the urinary tract.

+- VRE is not harmful to healthy people.
+Some of the reasons that put a person at risk of getting VRE include:

+- poor nutrition

+- being elderly

+- poor hygiene

 - frequent use of antibiotics

 - frequent admissions to the hospital

 - having open wounds